shereifDev/Embedded-Linux-Journey/EmbeddeLinuxAndYoctoGoldenCourse/Summaries/readme.md

-# 🎓 Embedded Linux & Yocto - Course Summaries
+#  Embedded Linux & Yocto - Course Summaries

 Welcome to the **Summaries** directory of the **Embedded Linux & Yocto Architect Course** (Golden Course) presented by **TechLeef**.

 This repository serves as a comprehensive, well-structured, and visually appealing documentation of my learning journey.
-Each lecture's summary is compiled into an interactive web page hosted via **GitHub Pages** for the best viewing experience.

 ---

-## 🚀 Lecture Directory
+##  Lecture Directory

 | Lecture | Topic / Description | Status | Interactive Link |
 | :---: | :--- | :---: | :---: |